-The Master's degree shall be offered as follows: option one (course work only); option two (course work and Dissertation); option three (coursework and Research
+The Master's degree shall be offered as follows: option one (course work only); option two (course work and Dissertation); option three (coursework and Research Essay).

 To successfully complete the programme, a student shall be required to take and pass a minimum of 36 credits.
 However, a student taking a combination of course work and Dissertation option shall be required to have a minimum of 42 credits.
 All students shall be required to complete a total of 12 credits of common core courses.
-A student pursuing option one (coursework only) shall be required to complete the 12 credits of common core courses, and 24 credits of specialization, optional, and elective courses.
+A student pursuing option one (coursework only) shall be required to complete the 12 credits of common core courses, and 24 credits of specialization, optional, and courses, and 24 credits of specialization, optional, and elective courses.
 A student opting for the MPA General stream shall in addition to the 12 credits of common core courses, complete 12 other credits from the MPA core and optional courses, and a further 12 credits from any MPA optional or/and elective courses.